 - Other types of infections (Hepatitis A, B and C viruses, infections caused by Shigella and Giardia, which can also be spread through sexual contact)

-STDs or STIs can have a number of signs and symptoms, or can be completely asymptomatic.
+STDs or STDs can have a number of signs and symptoms, or can be completely asymptomatic.
 Therefore they may go unnoticed even before complications develop.

-Signs and symptoms that may indicate STIs include:
+Signs and symptoms that may indicate STDs include:

 - Ulcers or bumps on the genitals, mouth or rectum;